garry-x/shuairan/README.md

 To address the above issues, we put a lightweight hypervisor (ShuaiRan) between the user operating system and the underlying physical devices.
 The designing goals of shuairan are listed as follows:
 - Performance of the VM is comparable with the original physical server.
-- The resource costs of ShuaiRan hypervisor is unnoticeable.
+reuqired- The resource costs of ShuaiRan hypervisor is unnoticeable.
-- Elastic Block Storage is suported with the help of DPUs or Smartnics.
+- Elastic Block Storage is supported with the help of DPUs or Smartnics.
 - Live migration is supported.

+### Roadmap
+- **Prototyping Stage:**   A prototyping hypervisor is implemented, which can boot a typical linux image.
+- **Functioning Stage:**  The required functions are implemented.
+Bare-metal machines can directly boot into this hypervisor.
+- **Fulfillment Stage:**   Fulfill all the design goals listed above.